PARISH NURSE MINISTRY

 May Carmen Altevogt and Sandy Altevogt

-June Kelsey Stamm and Janet Wertzberger
+June Janet Wertzberger and Kathy Schultz

 July Kim Diehl and Melissa Theel